IneptusMechanicus/mechanicus-syntax/README.md

 # Mechanicus Syntax Theme

-Initially a blend between Monokai and One Dark, Mechanicus is a camouflage looking color scheme with slightly higher contrast.
+Mechanicus is a camouflage looking color scheme with slightly higher contrast.

 The theme works as intended for the following languages: PHP, JavaScript, HTML, CSS and Python (as of 4.1.0)

+For the best possible experience, use with Atom One Dark UI theme.

 ### HTML